-Welcome to the main website of author, editor, and scholar Myriam Diocaretz [Myriam Diaz-Diocaretz].
+Welcome to the official website of Myriam Diocaretz [Myriam Diaz-Diocaretz]

-For several years she has been an entrepreneur and international consultant for digitisation processes through her company MDD-Consultancy / Information Society Services.
+For several years she has been an international consultant for digitisation processes through her enterprise MDD-Consultancy / Information Society Services.

 Recently published: